What we think about...

 Ports contribute to economic growth in Denmark.

-Production in Blue Denmark had a total value of just over DKK 350 billion in 2018.
+Production in the Blue Denmark had a total value of just over DKK 350 billion in 2018.
 This corresponds to 8.9 percent of Denmark's total production.
 Exports in the Blue Denmark amounted to DKK 258 billion in 2018.
 This corresponds to 25.7 percent of total Danish exports of goods and services, 2

 Danish ports are efficient.